bruceravel/demeter/documentation/Artemis/plot/vpaths.rst

    A schematic of the uranyl moiety.

-Here is another example of how a VPath can help visualize the components of a fit.
-The data in the follow two figures are of uranium L\ :sub:`III` edge EXAFS of uranyl acetate in solution.
-Uranyl compounds are notable for having two, very short double-bonded oxygen atoms in a trans configuration and at a distance of about 1.78
-|AA|.
-The remaining oxygen atoms lie in an equatorial plane.
-These are
-single-bonded and at a distance of around 2.4 |AA|.

-The two axial oxygen atoms usually have a rather small σ² and contribute very strongly at low R in the Fourier transform.
+The two axial oxygen atoms usually have a rather small |sigma|\
+:sup:`2` and contribute very strongly at low R in the Fourier transform.
 Because those oxygen atoms are at such a short distance, there are a few multiple scattering paths that contribute significant spectral weight just beyond the region dominated by single scattering from the equatorial oxygen atoms.

 Here is the plot the fit to the uranyl acetate data along with each of the single and multiple scattering paths that involve the axial oxygen atoms.
-Again, it is ahrd to appreciate how the various multiple scattering paths contribute to the fit.
+Again, it is hard to appreciate how the various multiple scattering paths contribute to the fit.